 Cauliflower cashew cream alfredo sauce that looks and tastes just like alfredo, except it doesn’t have any butter, heavy cream or cheese in it!
-You would never know that it’s loaded with cauliflower and buttery cashews!
+You would never know that this healthy version is loaded with cauliflower and buttery cashews!
 Vegan, gluten-free & dairy-free.

 What’s The Big Deal About Eating Meat?

 Something I learned that surprised me is that factory farming of animals causes something like 3x more emissions into the atmosphere than a car does!
 So, not only is eating red meat bad for your health, it’s also bad for the environment.

 Because the world population is growing so quickly, the demand for meat is getting higher every day.
 That’s where the use of antibiotics and hormones come into play.
 The industry wants to grow the biggest animals the quickest way possible and they don’t care about what happens to the animal in the process.
 They definitely don’t care about the people who consume the animals who consumed the hormones and antibiotics.